cajuncoding/cajuncoding.github.io/_posts/2020-11-18-pdf-reports-part2-ok-where-does-that-leave-us.md

 Yes, it’s the more modern of the two, but there are some additional facts to consider before assuming that it is better for all environments (or teams).

-There are some great paid for options, but the free open source solution is and not as compliant with the spec. and uses some proprietary syntax for certain layout aspects, etc..
+There are some great paid-for options, but the free open source solution is and not as compliant with the spec. and uses some proprietary syntax for certain layout aspects, etc..

 In addition, the CSS can become extremely complex for layouts – as in thousands of lines of CSS.
 Thereby requiring